StevenAFC/COUNTU_UDF/README.md

 A set of user defined functions for Excel which add the ability to count the number of items in a given range against as set of criteria whilst ignoring duplicates.

-The module addes the following User Defined Functions COUNTU, COUNTUIF, COUNTUIFS which count the number of items in a given range excluding duplicates.
+The module adds the following User Defined Functions COUNTU, COUNTUIF, COUNTUIFS which count the number of items in a given range excluding duplicates.

 **The module requires a reference to the Microsoft Scripting Runtime library.**

-##COUNTU
+##Functions

+###COUNTU

 Counts the number of cells in a range excluding any duplicates found.